joshuajweldon/hawaii_to_dos/README.md

 [__Stairway to Heaven__](https://www.yelp.com/biz/haiku-stairs-access-restricted-kaneohe?utm_campaign=www_business_share_popup&utm_medium=copy_link&utm_source=(direct))

 ```
 NOTE: This is a VERY famous hike; however, the entrance to the hike is on private road.
-So, it is techically illegal to reach the trail.
+So, it is technically illegal to reach the trail.
 Yet, many people still choose to hike it.
 In order to hike this trail, you must start at 3AM to avoid "getting caught".
 ```

 ![Stairway to Heaven Photo][STAIRWAY]